Substance Abuse and Addiction Treatment Resources in Spring Hill

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 You should also keep in mind, however, that as important is detox is, it is only the first step in your recovery journey.
-Though the physical component of addiction is addressed during the detox process, the mental, spiritual, emotional and psychological components will not be addressed.
+Though the physical component of addiction is addressed during the detox process, the mental, spiritual, emotional and psychological components may not be addressed.
 This is the work that is done during an inpatient or outpatient treatment program.

 Recovery Meetings Near You

-Recovery is a multi-tiered journey.
 Completing a rehab program can change your life, but it is only the beginning of rehabilitation.
 Aftercare is as important as the stages that came before it.
 Aftercare services ordinarily include a 12-step program, individual therapy, support groups or a combination of these.

 Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous is an international 12-step aftercare program found in both small and large cities.
 Since lifelong sobriety is the primary goal of individuals recovering from alcoholism, AA offers lifelong support to its members by holding ongoing meetings.
 Locations for meetings are normally held in community centers, churches, meeting halls, hospitals, etc. If you recently completed alcohol treatment, Spring Hill offers several AA meetings throughout the city, including: